nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/template-rendering-addon.md

 {{/callout}}

 {{#> callout type='info' heading='Template Rendering with Nuxeo JSF UI and Nuxeo Web UI'}}
 **Nuxeo JSF UI** is needed to configure the document template.
-You don't need to execute the template rendering operation as an end-user, i.e. from **Nuxeo Web UI**, because the rendering button is exposed in **Nuxeo Web UI** in the Document Action Toolbar.
+As an end user you don't need to configure it as the rendering button is exposed in **Nuxeo Web UI** in the Document Action Toolbar.
 {{/callout}}

 ## Installation